John Junkin: Career

 One of his rare leading roles was in the BBC series The Rough with the Smooth, in which he and Tim Brooke-Taylor played comedy writers (with both actors contributing scripts to the series as well).
 He also hosted his own afternoon television series in the mid-1970s.
 Titled simply Junkin, it was produced by Southern Television for the ITV network.

 Junkin has an entry in the Guinness Book of Records as the voice of Mr Shifter, one of the chimps in the PG Tips tea advertisement, the longest-running series of commercials on television.

 With Barry Cryer, Junkin wrote for Morecambe and Wise from 1978 to 1983, in addition to two Christmas specials in 1972 and 1976.

 Personal life and death

 Junkin lived in Wendover, Buckinghamshire.
-He married public relations executive Jenny Claybourn in 1977 and had a daughter, Annabel.
+He married public relations executive Jenny Claybourn in 1977 and they had a daughter, Annabel.
 Junkin and his wife separated in 1992.
 He died from lung cancer on 7 March 2006 in the Florence Nightingale House, Aylesbury, several miles from his home.
 A heavy smoker, he had also been suffering from emphysema and asthma.
 His life and work were honoured at the British Academy Television Awards in 2006.